Wang-Jia-yu-cloud/data-analytics-portfolio/ecommerce-sales-analysis/README.md

 # E-Commerce Sales Analysis

-##  Project Overview
+## Executive Summary

-This project uses data from the Alibaba Cloud data competition to analyze e-commerce sales characteristics and extract actionable insights from raw transactional data.
-The dataset covers 963 products across multiple warehouse regions in China, spanning from October 2014 to December 2015, with a total of 864,771 sales records.
+This project analyzes e-commerce sales data from the Alibaba Cloud Data Competition to understand revenue trends, product performance, and customer purchase behavior.
+Using Python, MySQL, and Tableau, the analysis identifies key revenue drivers, product opportunities, and funnel inefficiencies.

+Key findings show that revenue is highly concentrated during major promotional events, warehouse performance varies across regions, and a large group of high-revenue but low-conversion products represent the biggest optimization opportunity.

 ---